 How to avoid

 When you review your loan documents, check to make sure the price is what you agreed to pay.
 If there are additional costs, ask the finance manager at the dealership to explain them to you.
 Your trade-in should be treated as a separate transaction.
-While you can choose to roll over negative equity into a new loan, the dealer needs to make it clear how that will affect your loan.
+You can choose to roll over negative equity into a new loan, but the dealer needs to clarify how that will affect your loan.

 Loan packing